rajgoel/course-scientific-programming/03-lecture/slides.md

 - Variables defined outside a function can only be accessed inside a function if their **scope** includes the function.

 > [!IMPORTANT]
-> Whether and how variables defined outside a function can be accessed depends on the language and program structure.
+> Whether and how variables defined outside a function can be accessed, depends on the language and program structure.
 We will learn more on **scopes** later.

 ===